GoMADAO/ADB-InfoBox/README.txt

 2. python infobox_MQL.py -k <API KEY> -t <infobox|question> -f <filename>
 3. python infobox_MQL.py -k <API KEY>

+A general note for question query:
+Please follow the following pattern, otherwise you are going to break the program:

+Who created xxxxxxx?

+Any other query not in this format would lead to errors in pattern matching.

 A note for the third option (interactive mode):
 1. We tried to implement the interactive mode as close to the reference implementation as possible,